 Leaves can be many different colors.
-In the summer, many leaves are green but some can be yellow, purple, or other colors.
+In the summer many leaves are green but some can be yellow, purple, or other colors.
 In the fall, the leaves change to bright colors of red, gold, orange, and yellow.
 Some trees like evergreens have green leaves all year.

-Activity 6 - Colored Leaves Materials you might need:
+Activity 6 -- Collecting Colored Leaves

+Materials you might need: pencil magazine glue or tape crayons paper scissors

-pencil paper magazine scissors glue or tape 14" x 22" poster board crayons or markers Take a walk in your yard, the woods, park, or neighborhood.
+14. x 22. poster board markers

+Take a walk in your yard, the woods, park, neighborhood, or yard.
 Collect 5 to 7 different colored leaves.
-If you cannot find leaves of different colors, cut out pictures from a magazine of trees with colored leaves.
+If you cannot find leaves of different colors, cut out pictures of trees with colored leaves from a magazine.
 Tape or glue the colored leaves or pictures of trees with colored leaves on the poster board.
-The title of your poster could be "Colored Leaves." - OR - Make a colored leaf book.
-With crayons or markers, draw your own leaves in the shapes and colors that you saw.
+The title of your poster could be "Colored Leaves." --OR-- Make a colored leaf book.
+Draw your own leaves with crayons or markers of the shapes and colors that you saw.
 Glue or paste leaves collected (one per page) on white paper.
 Use colored construction paper for the front and back and staple together.
 Put your title and name on the front.

 Collect leaves this fall for your Mini 4-H Forestry exhibit next year.